snowcoding/spacex-app/README.md

 12. Smarter pagination.
 User is on page 8 of 10 and hits a filter knob.
 This filtering drops the content to span 4 pages.
 Instead of going back to page 1 (current functionality) it should go back to page 4.
 13. Add smoothing, averaging, filtering and common statistics (mean, sd, variance) to the graph.
 14. Investigate how to make the href in anchor tags acceptable in the console.logs

-Thank you for this awesome opportunity and regardless of how we proceed, I'm grateful for this experience.

-Cheers,
-Vim